Vance Trimble: Early life

-Vance Henry Trimble was born July 6, 1913, in Harrison, Ark.
+Vance Henry Trimble was born July 6, 1913, in Harrison, Arkansas.
 His mother was a writer, and his father was a lawyer and town mayor.
 The family fled to Oklahoma in 1920 after their lives were endangered by civil unrest in the wake of a railroad strike.

-Mr. Trimble began working as a cub reporter at age 14 in Okemah, Okla., and while attending high school in Wewoka.
+Mr. Trimble began working as a cub reporter at age 14 in Okemah, Oklahoma, and while attending high school in Wewoka.
 He graduated in 1931 and was married a year later to Elzene Miller.
 [2] In high school, Trimble was the editor of the school newspaper as well as a full-time reporter for the Multan Times Democratic as a courthouse reporter, sports editor, and city editor.
 At age eighteen, Trimble married Elzene Miller on January 9, 1932.
 The two met in high school when they both worked on the school newspaper.
 Elzene worked at a florist shop and Trimble lost his job a week after they wed, which led to their cross country travels in order to find employment.